-For applicants who determine that The HCCAC is an appropriate match given their interests, experiences, and skills, please submit your application materials by November 15th.
+For applicants who determine that The HCCAC is an appropriate match given their interests, experiences, and skills, please submit your application materials by November 30th.
 You are encouraged to submit materials as early as possible; however, applications will not be reviewed until after the deadline.
 Applicants will not be notified that his or her application has been received.
 It is incumbent upon each applicant to ensure the receipt of their complete application by the deadline by contacting APPIC directly.
 Applicants will be notified by mid-December whether or not they have been selected for an interview.
-If selected, day-long interviews are conducted in mid- to late January.
+If selected, day-long interviews are conducted on two separate dates in mid- to late January.
 Applicants are interviewed by all members of the Training Committee and other members of T&P's Management Team.
 In addition, applicants will have the opportunity to eat lunch with the current doctoral interns and inquire about life as an intern at the HCCAC in a more informal setting.

 To address the COVID restrictions that may have affected the training and ability of prospective applicants to acquire the prerequisite experience, the program asks that you include the effects of COVID on your training in your cover letter for consideration.
-As recommended by APPIC, we hold virtual interviews.
+Until safety risks are mitigated, we hold virtual interviews.
+During the internship year, interns are expected to follow the building's safety protocols.